SpectrumIntegrators/Q-SYS_StringExtras/StringExtras/README.md

 ```

 ### `fromHexString`
-Convert two-digit hex character pairs into bytes
+Convert two-digit hex character pairs into bytes (whitespace and newlines are ignored, but other characters will cause an error)
-(This ignores non-hex characters, but that should only be used to ignore spaces or punctuation and not to extract hex bytes from a text string)

 ```lua
 local s = "41 42 20 30 31"